YaseenTheAnalyst/Automate-API-Extraction/README.md

    git clone https://github.com/YaseenTheAnalyst/Automate-API-Extraction)https://github.com/YaseenTheAnalyst/Automate-API-Extraction
    cd Automate-API-Extraction

-## Project Structure
+## Requirements
-- your_script_name.py: Main Python script for cryptocurrency data analysis.
+- Python 3.x
-- api2.csv: CSV file containing collected cryptocurrency data.
-- requirements.txt: List of project dependencies.
+- Jupyter Notebooks

 ## Contributions
 Contributions are welcome!
 If you find a bug or have suggestions for improvement, feel free to open an issue or submit a pull request.